Morganh201/Morganh201.github.io/_pages/about.md

   - /about.html
 ---

 I am a 4th year undergraduate math and statistics student at UofT.
 I am interested in pursuing a PhD in statistics with the goal in pursuing a career in research and/or academia.
-I am interested in extreme value theory, multivariate analysis and copula methods, spatio-temporal methods, and population models.
+My research interests lie in extreme value theory, multivariate analysis and copula methods, spatio-temporal methods, and population models.

 **Contact**